rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

     </appv:Fonts>
     ```

-  > [!Note]
+  > [!NOTE]
   > If there are fonts marked as **DelayLoad**, those won't impact first launch.

 ### Excluding virtual fonts from the package

-Use the dynamic configuration file that best suits the user scope – deployment configuration for all users on computer, user configuration for specific user or users.
+Use the dynamic configuration file that best suits the user scope: deployment configuration for all users on computer, user configuration for specific user or users.

 -   Disable fonts with the deployment or user configuration.